meltano/handbook/src/_peopleops/benefits.md

 ## Compensation

-### Equity

-We offer equity, non-cash payment, that gives employees partial ownership in the company.
-This allows employees the opportunity to become part owners of Meltano.
-We are all working hand in hand toward the future success of Meltano.
+See our [compensation handbook page](https://handbook.meltano.com/peopleops/compensation) for details on salary and equity.

 ### 401k

 We are pleased to be able to offer a 401k plan to US employees beginning in 2022.
-In other countries, we defer to the Remote and localized standards.
+In other countries, we defer to the [Remote](https://remote.com/) and localized standards.

 ## Health and Wellness